 A Story in Three Parts:

-Breaking Barriers is a temporary art installation and public history about the Black Texan activists, students, professors, and the wider community who helped end racial segregation at The University of Texas, in Austin, and in our nation.
+Breaking Barriers was a temporary art installation (September 11–22, 2023) and continues as a public history about the Black Texan activists, students, professors, and the wider community who helped end racial segregation at The University of Texas, in Austin, and in our nation.
 In the 1930s and 1940s, Black Texan NAACP Civil Rights organizers laid the groundwork for a massive, statewide push to challenge segregation in education.
 In 1950, they triumphed when the Sweatt v.
 Painter case was decided unanimously by the U.S. Supreme Court, ending racial segregation at the UT Law School and graduate school.
 The first cohort of Black graduate students immediately enrolled at UT after the historic ruling, opening the doors of The University of Texas and taking a key step in integrating higher education.

 The NAACP and Black Texan Civil Rights Leaders